ixjf/MSIRGB/README.md

 ## Hue wheel (ported from [nagisa/msi-rgb](https://github.com/nagisa/msi-rgb))
 ![animation of hue wheel](https://thumbs.gfycat.com/CanineShorttermAdamsstaghornedbeetle-size_restricted.gif)

-This example can be found in Scripts/Hue Wheel.lua.
+This example can be found in Scripts\Hue Wheel.lua.
 If you downloaded the latest release, all you have to do is run MSIRGB and it'll find it.

 I welcome anyone to share scripts and open pull requests to add new ones here.